 How Vernon Litigation Group Can Help

 Since 2008, our firm has been providing trusted, award-winning legal services to clients throughout Southwest Florida.
-Our Naples employment litigation attorneys represent clients in complex employment law disputes involving wage and hour violations, failure to provide overtime pay, discrimination and harassment, whistleblower claims, promissory note disputes, U5 defamation actions, FINRA matters, and more.
+Our Naples employment litigation attorneys represent clients in complex employment law disputes involving wage and hour violations, failure to provide overtime pay, discrimination and harassment, promissory note disputes, U5 defamation actions, FINRA matters, and more.

 We are well-versed in federal and state employment laws, as well as FINRA regulations and related issues, and have a proven track record of success in representing clients who have been wronged by current and past employers.
 While we strive to achieve efficient, cost-effective solutions through alternative dispute resolution whenever possible, we also recognize that some matters must proceed to trial.
 When that is the case, our team is fully prepared to aggressively defend your rights and represent your best interests in court.